We've independently reviewed this article to make sure it's as accurate as we can make it.

 You see, your dishwasher uses hot water on the wash cycles.
 So, if you don’t open the door, the residual steam will be trapped inside the dishwasher and your dishes will become wet again.

-The high-limit thermostat keeps your appliance from overheating.
+The thermal fuse is a safety device that keeps your appliance from overheating.
 However, if it’s defective, your dishwasher’s heating element will be shut off before your dishes get dry.

-This is why you need to test the high-limit thermostat at room temperature.
+This is why you need to test the thermal fuse at room temperature.
 Here’s how to do it:

 - Unplug your dishwasher from the wall outlet.